microrobotics/ESP32-OLED-PROTO/README.md

 The ESP32 is such a versatile and popular platform that we put together this basic kit with OLED display, 5V and 3.3V regulators and a prototyping area with all the pins numbered.
 This kit is supplied in component form and requires soldering, makes a great weekend project.
 The onboard prototyping area is exactly wired like a Breadboard.

 <h2/>Note</h2>
-Header J1 is a direct expansion of ESP32 and shares only GND with J2, J3, J4 and J5
+Header J1 is a direct expansion of ESP32 and shares only GND, SCL and SDA with J2, J3, J4 and J5